wimute/CommandLineParser/README.md

 and see the methods in src/main/scala/CmdLineParser.scala

 You can run the HelloWorld example with sbt.
-Enter "test:run 1 1 2 3 5 --startVal 25" on sbt-prompt and choose HelloWorldDemo for execution.
+Enter `test:run 1 1 2 3 5 --startVal 25` on sbt-prompt and choose HelloWorldDemo for execution.

 ## Copyright
 (c) 2011 Christian Buschmann, released under the BSD license